stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to **list contacts (UC02)** or **find contact (UC03)**
+1. User requests to **list contacts (UC02)** or **find contact (UC03)**.
-2. SociaLite returns a list of contacts according to the UC called
+2. SociaLite returns a list of contacts according to the UC called.
-3. User specifies the contact and picture to be used
+3. User specifies the contact and picture to be used.
-4. SociaLite adds the chosen picture to the contact's entry
+4. SociaLite adds the chosen picture to the contact's entry.

     Use case ends.